rachfop/takomo-docs/docs/deployment-targets/deploying-stacks-to-targets.md

 ## Excluding Deployment Targets from Deployment

 Sometimes you might want to exclude some deployment targets from deployment.
-You can exclude a deployment targets from deployment by setting its `status` to `disabled`.
-You can also exclude a whole deployment group and all its children by setting the deployment group `status` to `disabled`.
+You can exclude a deployment target from deployment by setting its **status** to **disabled**.
+You can also exclude a whole deployment group and all its children by setting the deployment group **status** to **disabled**.

 ### Example: Excluding deployment targets